 -

-This isn’t about performance or appearance.
+This isn't about performance or appearance.
 Muscle here is functional tissue that helps you move, lift, and get through your day.
-That’s why conversations around protein intake for GLP-1 users often focus on satiety and steadiness when eating less.
+It's about feeling like yourself, even when you're eating less.

-Wrapping Up: Keeping Protein Simple When Appetite Changes
+Keeping Protein Simple When Appetite Changes

 FAQs About Eating Protein for GLP-1 Users